scala-ide/scala-ide.github.com/blog/_posts/2012-04-13-release-notes-2.1-Milestone-1.md

 Implicits are a powerful Scala construct, but it is often hard to guess when they are applied.
-With implicit highlight you get immediate visual feedback in the editor and, by pressing Cmd/Ctrl+1, you can turn an implicit into an explicit call.
+With implicit highlight you get immediate visual feedback in the editor and, by pressing Cmd/Ctrl+1, you can turn an implicit conversion into an explicit call.
 [Read more...][implicit-highlight-doc]

 Mantra: de-obfuscate code!